krishnapriyasri2004/CineRecommender-LLM/README.md

 📍 Final Year Student, Decision and Computing
 🔗 GitHub: [@krishnapriyasri2004](https://github.com/krishnapriyasri2004)

----

-## 📜 License

-This project is under the [MIT License](LICENSE).
-Feel free to use and modify it for educational or personal use.

 ⭐ If you found this helpful, leave a star on the repo!